Raiderlance/trustrag-sg/README.md

 The prototype focuses on publicly available HDB and CPF information relating to housing, grants, loans, CPF usage, retirement, and interest rates.

-> **Disclaimer:** TrustRAG-SG is a research prototype, not an HDB/CPF
+> **Disclaimer:** TrustRAG is a research prototype, not an HDB/CPF
 > eligibility determination or financial advice.
 Users should verify
 > consequential decisions against the linked official agency sources.

 ### 1. Problem Statement
-Singapore citizens rely on official government information for consequential decisions involving housing and retirement.
+Singapore citizens often rely on official government information for consequential decisions involving housing and retirement.
 Although agencies such as HDB and CPF Board publish extensive guidance online, relevant information may be distributed across multiple pages and contain eligibility conditions, exceptions, and time-sensitive rules.

 RAG systems can make this information easier to navigate by retrieving official sources before generating an answer.
 However, a key reliability issue remains: a system may retrieve information that is related to the question but still insufficient to support the exact answer requested.

 This creates the risk of plausible but unsupported answers.

 For example:

--a user may ask about a future CPF interest rate that has not been published;
+-a user may ask about a future CPF interest rate that has not been published.

--a user may provide only partial eligibility information;
+-a user may provide only partial eligibility information.

--relevant evidence may span multiple HDB and CPF pages;
+-relevant evidence may span multiple HDB and CPF pages.

 -an outdated source may be retrieved for a time-sensitive policy question.

 In these cases, confidently generating an answer may be less desirable than explicitly stating that the available evidence is insufficient.